-Two months into my apprenticeship and I had my first big event to be onsite for, witnessing the event being tied together with the hopes of delivering an incredible conference for over 150 people did not slightly prepare me for what it would actually be like whilst being on site.
+I had my first big event to be onsite for just two months into my apprenticeship.
+I witnessed the event being tied together and my hopes of delivering an incredible conference for over 150 people did not slightly prepare me for what it would actually be like whilst being on site.

-Sitting down and writing a to-do list is a day to day essential on my job, but having a list of what needs to get done whilst onsite just simplifies and condenses the buzz of everything going on.
-Making a list helped me to focus on certain tasks and getting them ticked off before moving onto the next, this increased the efficiency at which I was working and helped me to stay on track and not get lost or overwhelmed by everything that’s going on.
+Sitting down and writing a to-do list is a day to day essential on my job.
+A list of what needs to get done whilst onsite simplifies and condenses the buzz of everything going on.
+I focussed on certain tasks, ticking them off before moving onto the next.
+This increased the efficiency at which I was working and I stayed on track without getting lost or overwhelmed by everything going on.

-The concept of a DMC was initially introduced to me in a client meeting in the first week of my apprenticeship, however it was not until I was onsite in a foreign country that I really understood the cruciality of working with a DMC when delivering an event away from your home turf.
-Tasked with the language barrier, communicating with the suppliers based in Barcelona was more difficult, luckily enough Vicky and Debbie had a contact from previous work they had done, who made communicating with the offsite dinner venues easier.
+I was initially introduced to the concept of a DMC in the first week of my apprenticeship.
+However it was not until I was onsite in Barcelona that I really understood their cruciality when delivering an event overseas.
+Tasked with the language barrier, communicating with the suppliers based in Barcelona was more difficult.
+Luckily Vicky and Debbie used a previous DMC contact, which made communicating with the offsite dinner venues easier.
 However, the presence of a DMC would have definitely sped up some processes of communication, which would have reduced the extra work we had to do as a company to contact all of the suppliers individually that were based in Barcelona.

-This seems like a simple concept, however, being new to being onsite for an event of this size, asking questions was intimidating.
-I was concerned that my questions wouldn’t necessarily be relevant or that there was a million other things everyone could be doing instead; I was quickly reassured that every question is relevant.
-Without asking all of my questions, I wouldn’t have been able to carry out my tasks effectively and efficiently, I also wouldn’t have learnt from the experience.
+This seems like a simple concept, however, being new to an event of this size, asking questions was intimidating.
+I was concerned that my questions wouldn’t necessarily be relevant or that there were a million other things everyone could be doing instead; I was quickly reassured that every question is relevant.
+Without asking all of my questions, I wouldn’t have been able to carry out my tasks effectively and efficiently.
+I also wouldn’t have learnt from the experience.

-I have never been as reliant upon a pack of paper as I was upon our logistics agenda, every aspect of the event was captured in great detail within its pages, which allowed me to answer the majority of delegates questions along with the questions from the senior team and feel confident when doing so.
-Furthermore, having the agenda simply meant I felt prepared, if I had a spare 5 minutes I would read it through and check where we were up too, meaning I could be two steps ahead of the actual event.
+I have never been as reliant upon a pack of paper as I was upon our logistics agenda!
+Every aspect of the event was captured in great detail.
+This allowed me to confidently answer the majority of delegates' questions plus questions from the senior team.
+Furthermore, having the agenda simply meant I was prepared: if I had a spare 5 minutes I would read it through and check where we were up too.
+This meant that I could be two steps ahead of the actual event.